Ukrainian Latin alphabet: 20th century

+In 1922 Ukrainian futurist writer Mykhail Semenko published a magazine called Semafor u Majbutn'e ("Semaphore to the Future"), which included texts in Ukrainian, English, French and German languages, all written in Latin alphabet.
+One year later, Serhiy Pylypenko published his letter using a version of the Ukrainian Latin alphabet in the magazine Chervonyi Shliakh, an official publication of the People's Commissariat of Education.
+According to Pylypenko, the unification of alphabets on the base of the Latin script would solve the problem of "international unity".
+Another supporter of this idea was Ukrainian author and linguist Maik Yohansen.

+In 1927 an all-Ukrainian orthographic conference was organized in Kharkiv, then capital of Soviet Ukraine.
+One of the questions discussed at the conference was the adoption of Latin alphabet for Ukrainian language.
+However the idea was discarded by a majority vote.
+The main arguments used by opponents of Latinization at the conference, among them education commissar Mykola Skrypnyk and Lviv professor Kyrylo Studynsky, were the high financial and material costs, as well as possible opposition to that step by Russians and Galician Ukrainians.
+Instead of a Ukrainian Latin alphabet, a new Cyrillic-based Ukrainian orthography (Skrypnykivka) was officially adopted in 1928.

 21st century

 Ukrainian National transliteration

 This is the official transliteration system of Ukraine, also employed by the United Nations and many countries' foreign services.
 It is currently widely used to represent Ukrainian geographic names and for personal names in passports.
 It is based on English orthography, and requires only ASCII characters with no diacritics.
-It can be considered a variant of the "modified Library of Congress system", but does not simplify the -ий and -ій endings.
+It can be considered a variant of the "modified Library of Congress system" but does not simplify the -ий and -ій endings.

-The first version of the system was codified in Decision No. 9 of the Ukrainian Committee on Issues of Legal Terminology on April 19, 1996, stating that the system is binding for the transliteration of Ukrainian names in English in legislative and official acts.
+The first version of the system was codified in Decision No. 9 of the Ukrainian Committee on Issues of Legal Terminology on 19 April 1996, stating that the system is binding for the transliteration of Ukrainian names in English in legislative and official acts.

-The current 2010 version is used for transliterating all proper names and was approved as Resolution 55 of the Cabinet of Ministers of Ukraine, on January 27, 2010.
+The current 2010 version is used for transliterating all proper names was approved as Resolution 55 of the Cabinet of Ministers of Ukraine, on 27 January 2010.
 This modified earlier laws and brought together a unified system for official documents, publication of cartographic works, signs and indicators of inhabited localities, streets, stops, subway stations, etc.

 It has been adopted internationally.
-The 27th session of the UN Group of Experts on Geographical Names (UNGEGN) held in New York 30 July and 10 August 2012 approved the Ukrainian system of romanization.
+The 27th session of the UN Group of Experts on Geographical Names (UNGEGN), held in New York on 30 July and 10 August 2012, approved the Ukrainian system of romanization.
 The BGN/PCGN jointly adopted the system in 2020.

 Official geographic names are romanized directly from the original Ukrainian and not translated.
 For example, Kyivska oblast not Kyiv Oblast, Pivnichnokrymskyi kanal not North Crimean Canal.